r-owen/dtx_to_wif_converter/ReadMe.md

 Convert FiberWorks .dtx weaving pattern files to WIF 1.1

-This package can also convert WeavePoint .wpo files to WIF 1.1, though without per-fiber thickness or spacing information.
+This software can also convert WeavePoint .wpo files to WIF, though it cannot read fiber thickness or spacing information, so the conversion loses information.

 This runs as a command-line script written in Python.
 See Installation and Usage for instructions.